The Core Team

 Contact: granoff@gsinstitute.org

-He is the recipient of the 2020 Lifetime Achievement Award of the American Bar Association International Law Section, the Rutgers University School of Law’s Arthur E. Armitage Distinguished Alumni Award, the distinguished alumni award 2023 Vassar College, and a 2014 nominee for the Nobel Peace Prize.
-He is a fellow of both the World Academy of Arts and Science and the American Bar Foundation
+He is a recipient of the 2020 Lifetime Achievement Award from the International Law Section of the American Bar Association, 2020 Vassar College Distinguished Achievement Award, 2012 Rutgers University School of Law’s Arthur E. Armitage Distinguished Alumni Award and a 2014 nominee for the Nobel Peace Prize.

 Mr. Granoff earned his BA (cum laude) from Vassar College and his Juris Doctorate from Rutgers University School of Law.